GODWIN, George (1889-1974)

 George's Godwin's The Eternal Forest is the great novel of the Fraser Valley.
 It is penetrating as a personal exploration of idealism, revealing as a work of social analysis and sophisticated in its impressions and execution.
 It ranks with Morley Roberts' The Prey of the Strongest (1906), M.A.
 Grainger's Woodsmen of the West (1908), Bertrand Sinclair's Poor Man's Rock (1920), Hubert Evans' The New Front Line (1927) and Frederick Niven's Wild Honey (1927) for consideration as the quintessential early novel of British Columbia.

-The Eternal Forest was written by George Godwin who homesteaded in Whonnock in the Fraser Valley with his wife Dorothy from approximately 1912 to 1916.
+The Eternal Forest was written by George Godwin who homesteaded in Whonnock in the Fraser Valley with his wife Dorothy from approximately 1912 to 1915.
 Through experiences and thoughts of a central character called the Newcomer, it vividly portrays pioneer life, the prevailing racism of the times, the terrain of present-day Pitt Meadows and Maple Ridge, the clash of socialist hopes versus capitalism and the emergence of Vancouver as a city.
 The couple buys and clears property at 'Ferguson's Landing', a fictionalized version of Whonnock, located approximately 25 miles upstream from New Westminster, but their poverty and World War One lead them to renounce pioneering in favour of a return to England.
 Joining the fray would at least provide a source of income.
 Godwin followed this work with a trenchant and philosophical response to World War One, newly republished as Why Stay We Here?
 (Godwin Books, 2002).
 It has been cited as the finest Canadian World War One novel.
 [See review]

 George Godwin (b.
 1889) was one of eight children born to a successful wholesale meat marketer in London.
 His father died when he was four.
 Around the age of eight he was sent to boarding school, first in Sussex, then at Saint Lawrence College in Kent.
 Lonely and homesick, he became an avid reader and was stubbornly prepared to be caned on a weekly basis in order to defy school officials.
-After Godwin was seemingly expelled around age 15, he and his much sister Maud were sent to school in Dredsen, German, where she was studying singing.
+After Godwin was seemingly expelled around age 15, he and his sister Maud were sent to school in Dredsen, German, where she was studying singing.
 There he learned German and became an admirer of the works of Wagner, Schumann and Goethe.
 As a young man around 1907, Godwin worked briefly in a German bank in London but disliked the snobbery and pettiness of the English class system.
 His brother Dick had gone to Samoa to oversee a copra plantation and his brother Donald had settled in Coquitlam, B.C.

 In 1911, Godwin's mother died.
 He left for British Columbia, sent for his fiancée, the daughter of a Belfast physician, Dorothy Purdon, and they bought and cleared land at Whonnock.
 They soon had spent their 500 pounds sterling, added a son (Eric) to their family and discovered they were unable to compete economically with Japanese, Chinese and American farmers during the recession of 1913.
 Unimpressed by what the education system of British Columbia could offer, and stirred by the outbreak of war, they admitted defeat and returned to England in the summer of 1916 after Godwin has spent several years as a recluse.